raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 ## Why we call Robotics challenging

-You are coming to the end of the first week of this robotics experience, and you may have noticed that working in this discipline requires you to navigate some challenges.
+You are coming to the end of the first week of your journey into the world of robotics, and you may have noticed that working in this discipline requires you to navigate some challenges.
 Robotics is such a complex and vast subject which can be off putting when you are just starting off.
-I want to discuss some of these challenges and how you have overcome them.
-We are all in this together after all.
+I want to discuss some of these challenges and hear how you have overcome them.

-### The components
+### Challenges with components

 ![A robot buggy, with wheels and a face.
 Some loose cables are poking out from the top of the bot.
 Its eyes should look dazed and confused]()